Primitive neuroectodermal tumour (PNET)

 - A small risk of developing a second cancer some years later

-Your child’s doctor will talk to you about the possible risks depending on the treatment your child has had.
-They will continue to keep a close eye on your child so that any problems can be treated early.
+Your doctor will talk to you about the possible risks depending on the treatment you had.
+If the patient was your child, the treatment team will continue to keep a close eye on them so that if any problems occur they can be treated early.

 Researchers are looking into the long term effects of treatment for all types of childhood cancer.
 The Centre for Childhood Survivor Studies is carrying out the British Childhood Cancer Survivor study.
 This research is looking at children who were diagnosed with cancer between 1940 and 1991 and lived for at least 5 years after diagnosis.